 Examine me, O LORD, and try me; Test my mind and my heart.Psalm 26:2(NASB)

-Throughout much of His life, David was set about by many dangers and difficulties, he was harassed by enemies at home and abroad.
-He was hunted by opponents, accused by his fellows and hated by the king of Israel – whose crown he would one day wear.
+Throughout much of His life, David was set about by many dangers and difficulties.
+He was harassed by enemies at home and abroad, hunted by opponents, accused by his fellows, and hated by the king of Israel – whose crown he would one day wear.

 Although David made many foolish mistakes during his lifetime, his desire was toward the Lord and his heart was centred on God, for his hope was in Him alone.

 Although we do not have a specific historical event which is linked with Psalm 26, it appears that David is being accused of associating with ungodly men and participating in wickedness.
 But David clings to his integrity and is crying out for the Lord to judge his case and come to his defence.

 "Vindicate me, O Lord," is David’s earnest cry from the depth of his heart, "for I have walked in my integrity.
 I have trusted in the Lord without wavering," he pleads.
 "Examine me, O Lord, and try me.
 Test my mind and my heart – for I have walked in Your truth."